NixOS/rfcs/rfcs/0000-rfc-process.md

 Whomever merges the RFC should do the following:

-* Assign an id, using the PR number of the RFC pull request.
-(If the RFC has multiple pull requests associated with it, choose one PR number, preferably the minimal one.)
-* Add the file in the `rfcs/` directory.
 * Create a corresponding issue on the appropriate repo (NixOS/nix, NixOS/nixpkgs, ...).
 * Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created issue.
 * Commit everything.

 Once an RFC becomes active then authors may implement it and submit the